inchron/am2inc/README.md

 ...
 ```

+# Version Counting

+Semantic versioning is a thing, but inappropriate here: Changing the output
+model version is always an incompatible change as you have to update the
+tools, which process the generated output.

+Instead, we count the version of the am2inc as follows:

+1. The major version denotes the code structure and the algorithm.
+Aside of
+   model changes, source-code extensions will probably continue to work.
+2. The minor version is incremented, when either the input model version, the
+   output model version, or both, are changed.
+3. The patch number is incremented with bug fixes or converting new model
+   elements from one model to the other.

 # Updating the Models #

 The AMALTHEA model is maintained by the APP4MC project and can be retrieved